U.S. Tax Preparation Worldwide James Maertin CPA

 Nonresidents (Form 1040NR): You cannot claim dependents (with certain exceptions for residents of Canada, Mexico, South Korea and India).

-For tax year 2021, the maximum Child Tax Credit is $3,600 per qualifying child under age 6 at the end of 2021, and $3,000 per qualifying child ages 6 to 17 (up from $2,000 per child in previous years).
+For tax year 2023, the maximum child tax credit is $2,000 per qualifying child under age 17 at the end of 2023.
 You must have claimed the child as a dependent on your federal tax return.

 Your child must have a social security number issued before the due date of your tax return (including extensions).
 Children with an ITIN cannot be claimed for either credit.
 The children must be a U.S. citizen, U.S. national, or U.S. resident alien.